osu-codeclub/carpentries-aug-2024/04_data-structures.md

     [1] "a"   "b"   "SWC"

-You can also make series of whole numbers with the `:` operator…
+To create vectors with series of numbers, a couple of shortcuts are available.
+First, you can make series of whole numbers with the `:`
+operator:

 ``` r
 1:10